Anaheim, California: Geography

+Anaheim is approximately 25 mi southeast of downtown Los Angeles.
+The city roughly follows the east-to-west route of the 91 Freeway from the Orange-Riverside county border to Buena Park.

 Cityscape

 The city recognizes several districts, including the Anaheim Resort (the area surrounding Disneyland), Anaheim Canyon (an industrial area north of California State Route 91 and east of California State Route 57), and the Platinum Triangle (the area surrounding Angel Stadium).
 Anaheim Hills also maintains a distinct identity.
 The contiguous commercial development from the Disney Resort through into the cities of Orange, Garden Grove and Santa Ana has collectively been termed the Anaheim–Santa Ana edge city.